pheuer/InvertDeflectPy/README.md

 # InvertDeflectPy
-An algorithm for inverting deflectometry data
+A collection of algorithms for inverting deflectometry data

 # Installation Instructions
 If you intend to use this package without changing the code, follow the instructions to install as a user.
 If you plan on making changes to the code, install in developer mode.